lkw303/waypoint_follower/README.md

 ## Running

 ### Checks
-In order to run the node there are a series of things to have the node run properly:
+In order to run the node there are a series of things to do in order to have the node run properly:
 1. make sure the active move base server's name corresponds with `move_base_server_name` in the launch file
 2. ensure the the topic of `geometry_msgs::PoseStamped` publish corresponds with `waypoints_topic` in the launch file.
 3. ensure that the move base action server for the robot of interest is up and running.